dtanner/chaperone/docs/template-checks.md

 # Template Checks
-This is a more advanced usage of Chaperone, so if you're just starting out, make sure you understand the basic usage scenarios first.
+This is a slightly more advanced usage of Chaperone, but is very common and useful for collections of similar checks.
+If you're just starting out, make sure you understand the basic usage scenarios first.

 # Usage Scenario
 Let's say we have a bunch of apps running on our servers, and we want to periodically check that they're all up.
-The apps that are running isn't a constant; it grows and shrinks as teams bring new apps up, and retire old apps.
+The apps that are running isn't a constant; it grows and shrinks as teams bring new apps up and retire old apps.
 We have a script named `list-apps.sh` that when called, returns a list of the currently deployed app names like this:
 ```
 arbalest